Calytrix strigosa: Description

 Calytrix strigosa is a semi-prostrate shrub that typically grows to a height of 1.6 m and has branchlets sometimes covered with soft hairs.
 Its leaves are linear, elliptic, lance-shaped or round, 1–7 mm long and 0.5–2.2 mm wide on a petiole 0.2–1 mm long.
 There are stipules up to 0.4 mm long at the base of the leaves.
 The flowers are borne on a funnel-shaped peduncle 3–11 mm long with elliptic to egg-shaped lobes with the narrower end towards the base, 2–8 mm long.
 The floral tube is spindle-shaped, 4.5–14 mm long and has five ribs.
 The sepals are fused at the base for up to 0.2 mm, with elliptic to round lobes 1.0–2.5 mm long and 1–2 mm wide, with an awn up to 11 mm long.
 The petals are pale pink, mauve to purple with a yellow base or whitish base, or pale yellow throughout, elliptic to egg-shaped, 4–11 mm long and 1.8–4 mm wide, and there are about 30 to 70 stamens in two or three rows.
 Flowering occurs in most months with a peak from August to November.

 Taxonomy

 Calytrix strigosa was first formally described in 1834 by Alan Cunningham in Hooker's Botanical Magazine from specimens he collected on Dirk Hartog Island in 1822.
-The specific epithet epithet, (strigosa), is a Botanical Latin adjective describing the sepals of the plant as having "straight, rigid, close-pressed, rather short bristle-like hairs".
+The specific epithet, (strigosa), is a Botanical Latin adjective describing the sepals of the plant as having "straight, rigid, close-pressed, rather short bristle-like hairs".